Cordillera del Paine: Torres del Paine National Park and Biosphere Reserve (Chile)

 Torres del Paine

-The landscape is dominated by the Paine massif, which is an eastern spur of the Andes Mountains located on the east side of the Grey Glacier, rising dramatically above the Patagonian steppe.
+The landscape is dominated by the Paine massif, an eastern spur of the Andes Mountains located on the east side of the Grey Glacier, rising dramatically above the Patagonian steppe.
 The highest mountain of the group is Paine Grande at 2,884 m (9,462 ft).

 Small valleys separate the spectacular granite spires and mountains of the massif: Valle del Francés (French Valley), Valle Bader, Valle Ascencio, and Valle del Silencio (Silence Valley).